new Logging()

 text string

-The text to style
+The text to style.

-type string
+type

-The type of element to style (e.g., "class", "message", "logLevel")
+The type of element to style (e.g., "class", "message", "logLevel").

 loggerLevel LogLevel

-The log level to use for styling
+The log level to use for styling.

 template Theme <optional>